 Do not strive for the shine of jade

 Everything moves in cycles.
 This cyclic principle rules our existence.

 Think about the cycles in your life.
 Not just “A to Z”, but “A to Z back to A”.
 See how it all works together to create the fabric of your life.
-Think of how the pendulum swings to and from.
+Think of how the pendulum swings back and forth.
 The inhale leading to an exhale leading to an inhale.
 The days and nights.
 The seasons.
 Your mind, and your work, and your preferences, and how they all follow a cycle to center your life.

 People are always reluctant to accept new ideas.

 You probably thought the Tao was going to be spectacular, but that’s how it has hidden from you all this time.
 Its whites are stained.
 Its greats are unsophisticated.
 It accomplishes by not doing.
 So if you want to live alongside the Tao, taking advantage of this balance might be the first step.

 Gain can lead to loss.

 When bad things happen, good things can fall into place.
 The same goes for the inverse.